 It is such fun for me to design graphics for my work.
 Also, the artistic therapy I get from taking the time to hand paint it all in is quiet time.
 I use that time to pray, praise, and reflect.
 Do you have time like that?

 If you’d like to try your hand at doing a similar thing, you can see my transfer tutorial HERE or see how I work it out in my video below.

 Check.it.out.
 My once prim bin is now a funkdafied vintage vibin’ farmhouse cobbler bin. woot!

 By the way, the entire time I was working on this, I had a favorite little polka playing in my head by The Gaylords called “The Little Shoemaker”.
 I dare you to listen and NOT tap your foot.
 It’s such a happy tune!

 The top I built added that little touch it needed for form and function.
 Now you can tuck in toys, shoes, yarn, TP…you get the idea.
 What would you use it for?

 As a matter of fact, if you’d like to own this fun little bin, you can find it and more available in my online shop.

 Also, do pin and share my farmhouse cobbler bin to inspire others to make their own home story with thrifted finds.

-Up next, I’ll be taking this dilapidated gun cabinet and giving it a new look and purpose.
+In contract, up next I’ll be taking this dilapidated gun cabinet and giving it a new look and purpose.
 Check it out HERE.